Modification of County Services

 Persons who have business with probation that does not require entry into the Courthouse may reach us by phone: 507-934-7882 or by U.S. Mail: 501 South Minnesota Ave, St. Peter, MN 56082 or by emailing Director Rich Molitor: email@example.com.

-Property Services will be available to process the following land use inquiries and items via phone, email, and mail:
+Property Services will be available to process the following land use inquiries and items via phone, email, mail and in person:

 - Zoning Permits